GSto/digital-garden/notes/your first software project.md

 However, be wary that working in an 'agile' fashion is often used to excuse bad behavior:
 - Agile development does not excuse you from doing any upfront research or planning.
 Agile should be use to make adjustments in __how__ work is getting first and foremost, less so in defining goals and __what__ is getting done.
 You cannot aim for success if the definition of success is a moving target.
 - Just because you can make a change doesn't mean you should.
-Left unchecked iteration can lead to bike shedding (see Parkinson's Law of Triviality in [[eponymous laws]]:)
+Left unchecked iteration can lead to bike shedding (see Parkinson's Law of Triviality in [[adages]]:)

 > "people within an organization commonly or typically give disproportionate weight to trivial issues."